steveRepo/Akamai2Cloudflare/README.md

 The script requires an Akamai Property Manager JSON export.
 You should have this file present in the same directory and titled: akamai_export.json.

-* Update: This script now pulls down this Google sheets file as the Source CSV for mapping: <Cloudflare Property>
+* Update: This script now pulls down this Google sheets file as the Source CSV for mapping: {Cloudflare Property}

 Stylings will be added in the next update.